tokensmith/website/content/en/docs/Overview/_index.md

 ## About

 Tokensmith is an opensource OAuth 2.0 and OIDC Identity Server.

-### grant types
+#### response types
+The authorization endpoint supports the following response types.

 OAuth 2.0:
  - authorization_code